Dylan Besseau: Career

 In 2022, he founded the Wooksart Foundation, a charitable audiovisual association.

 In 2023, he produced the documentary The Venus Chained which won the honorable mention at the SWIFF 2023.
 Then, he directed the documentary Anne Bouillon : Justice for women with the French lawyer Anne Bouillon This film will be selected at the Justice Documentary Festival.

-In 2024, he directed the film Gevart "a film delicately representing a tutelary figure of a doctor" according to Bande à part and produced the documentary Makiko on Makiko Furuichi.
-According to a 2025 interview published in The Movie Buff, the film was directed with Antoine Godet and produced on a budget of $40,000.
+In 2024, he directed the film Gevart "a film delicately representing a tutelary figure of a doctor" according to Bande à part.

+In 2026, he produced the documentary Makiko on Makiko Furuichi.
+According to an interview published in The Movie Buff, the film was directed with Antoine Godet and produced on a budget of $40,000.